 The dynamic fares are real time dependent.
 It may be very low then the present prices at the off-peak periods.
 But it is expecting to be very high during the peak periods.

 It is not new that during rail breakdowns, that some cab companies charge four to five times what is usually obtainable on ordinary days.

 The brains behind the surge pricing argue that during high demands.
 The number of cabs available is far less than what is available.
 Even if they all have to increase their fleets, they may not be able to meet the high demands.

 Conventional cabs may be the safe haven

-If the surge pricing makes it way to see the light of the day, the conventional cabs may be in for brisk business, especially during the peak periods.
+If the surge pricing makes its way to see the light of the day, the conventional cabs may be in for brisk business, especially during the peak periods.
 The price competition will be in the favor of conventional cabs owners who will take advantage of the fixed pricing regime that big operators are charging.

-Moneylender Singapore is the most trustworthy directory of licensed moneylender.
+Moneylender Singapore is the most trustworthy directory of the licensed moneylender.
 To gather further information, please visit www.sglicensedmoneylender.sg